Withington is served up a national food award

 The Soil Association’s ‘Food For Life Served Here’ Development Manager David Persaud said, “It has been a pleasure to work with Sheena and the team at Withington Girls’ School over the past year and I’d like to congratulate them on being awarded the Bronze Food For Life Served Here award.
 They’ve shown great commitment to serving local, fresh and honest food, which is free from controversial additives and better for animal welfare, and were willing to open themselves up to a rigorous on-site inspection.
 Although not a requirement for independent schools, Sheena and the team have ensured that the menus do meet the Governments School Food Standards as well.
 Withington girls are lucky to have such a dedicated catering team who really do care about every aspect of the food they serve to them.”

-Withington’s 16-strong catering team work hard to provide tasty lunches for 680 girls and 120 staff, with chocolate sponge accompanied with chocolate sponge with chocolate sauce, cornflake tart and pasta dishes, being amongst the favourites.
+Withington’s 16-strong catering team work hard to provide tasty lunches for 680 girls and 120 staff, with chocolate sponge accompanied by chocolate sauce, cornflake tart and pasta dishes, being amongst the favourites.
 In contrast with popular perceptions about school meals, lunches are often quoted by pupils – especially Juniors – as being one of Withington’s strengths.
 One Year 3 girl said, “I like Withington because of lunchtime, there are options and you can have seconds.”
 A Year 5 pupil commented, “I love the breakfast and lunch because it’s in filling portions and very yummy!” and another Year 5 girl added, “the food is delicious and it doesn’t matter what your faith is or what your allergies are.”

 In addition to the Food For Life award, the Withington Catering Department has once again been awarded a 5-star Hygiene rating in its latest inspection by Manchester City Council.